JuliaLang/www.julialang.org/drafts/_posts/2012-02-02-shelling-out-sucks.md

 The shell makes it easy.
 So programming languages have traditionally relied on the shell to setup pipelines for them, regardless of the additional overhead and indirection.

-## Silent Failure by Default
+## Silent Failures by Default

-Let's return to out example of shelling out to count "foo" lines.
+Let's return to our example of shelling out to count "foo" lines.
-Here's the total expression we need to use in order to shell out without being susceptible to metacharacter breakage and so that we can check if the entire pipeline succeeded:
+Here's the total expression we need to use in order to shell out without being susceptible to metacharacter breakage and so we can actually tell whether the entire pipeline succeeded:

     `set -o pipefail; find #{Shellwords.shellescape(dir)} -type f -print0  | xargs -0 grep foo | wc -l`.to_i

 However, Ruby doesn't automatically raise an error when a shelled out command fails (nor do Python and Perl).
 Therefore, to avoid silent errors, we need explicitly check `$?.success?` after every time we shell out and raise an exception if it indicates failure.
 Of course, doing this manually is tedious, and as a result, it largely isn't done.
-The default behavior — and therefore the easiest and most common — is to assume that shelled out commands worked and completely ignore failures.
+The default behavior — and therefore the easiest and most common behavior — is to assume that shelled out commands worked and completely ignore failures.
-To make our "foo" counting example really well-behaved, we would have to wrap it in a function like so:
+To make our "foo" counting example well-behaved, we would have to wrap it in a function like so:

     def foo_count(dir)
       n = `set -o pipefail;